sudo-simon/FAT/README.md

 Then just go in the src/ folder and run the `make` command to compile.

-The program can be executed both from src/fat.bin binary or from the [./FAT](./FAT) script (reccommended).
+The program can be executed both from src/fat.bin binary or from the [./FAT](./FAT) script (recommended).

 ## Commands